![]() |

 |||||||

-StrengthStrength Training for ThrowersDavin Boydstun and Professor Allen Jackson offer suggestions to increase strength for track athletes who participate in the throwing events.
+StrengthStrength Training for ThrowersDavin Boydstun and Professor Allen Jackson suggest increasing strength for track athletes participating in the throwing events.

 There are a few crucial variables to focus on when developing these attributes:

 The development of the upper back is crucial to a thrower.
 These are the heavy lifts where throwers develop their power.
 These lifts will increase strength in the muscles that are used to throw.
 Again, throwers should use many variations of these lifts.
-Some examples are back squats, front squats, box squats, ¾ squats, squat jumps, sumo dead-lift, straight-leg dead-lift, elevated dead-lift, incline bench press, decline bench press, negative bench press, bench press throws, one-arm rows, machine rows, etc. Again, using different angles will stimulate development in the muscles.
+Some examples are back squats, front squats, box squats, ¾ squats, squat jumps, sumo dead-lift, straight-leg dead-lift, elevated dead-lift, incline bench presses, decline bench presses, negative bench presses, bench press throws, one-arm rows, machine rows, etc. Again, using different angles will stimulate the development of the muscles.

-The focus of auxiliary lifts should be more muscle-specific and to provide symmetry and balance in the body.
-Hamstrings, shoulders, and triceps are crucial to throwers; therefore, they should be the main focus.
+The focus of auxiliary lifts should be more muscle-specific and provide symmetry and balance in the body.
+The hamstrings, shoulders, and triceps are crucial to throwers; therefore, they should be the main focus.
 The calves and ankles provide the base and stability for a thrower and should be fully developed.
-Core training is vital with the amount of torque that throwers put on their midsections.
-More specifically, the external obliques should be the focus of core training.
-The secondary focus should be on the latissimus dorsi, erector spinae, and rectus abdominis.
+Given the torque throwers put on their midsections, core training is vital.
+Core training should focus on the external obliques, with a secondary focus on the latissimus dorsi, erector spinae, and rectus abdominis.
 References

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: